 What was the plan God had in mind to transform these very un-saintly people?
 The same plan He has for all of us today.
 Save them by His grace and sanctify them by His Word.

-Just like someone who smokes that can’t smell the stale odor of smoke that reeked from all their clothing, car or home—so these former pagans couldn’t smell all their fleshly habits that needed change.
+It’s just like someone who smokes and can’t smell the stale odor of smoke that reeks from all their clothing, car, or home.
+So these former pagans couldn’t smell all their fleshly habits that needed change.

 Like garbage left to rot smells until it is disposed of and cleansed away, so Titus was to start a spiritual search and dispose mission into the lives of the Cretans.